mathuin/pyment/docs/source/user.rst

 representing brewing events and a batch letter indicating the sequence in which the batch was brewed.
 The author uses batch names like "SIP 26 C", where "SIP 26" represents the brewing event and "C" indicates that this was the third batch brewed during that event.

-.. note:: Any non-empty string can be used as an event identifier.
+Any non-empty string can be used as an event identifier.

 Batches can be created from the recipe's change page by pressing the 'Create batch from recipe' button.
 Placeholder values for the batch-specific information must be changed immediately to avoid conflict with other batches.

-.. todo:: There is an open issue about this problem.
+.. todo:: In the future, pressing this button will result in a dialog
+          box requesting user input for these values.

 Products
 ~~~~~~~~